CuprumBuddy/cuprum-garden/source/content/Sources/Introduction to Algorithms (Thomas H. Cormen et al.)/The Role of Algorithms in Computing.md

 > What is the role of algorithms relative to other technologies used in computers?

 ## Dictionary
-1. Algorithm – a sequence of computational steps that transform the input into the output in a finite amount of time for all problem instances. [^1]
+1. Algorithm – a sequence of computational steps that transform the input into the output in a finite amount of time for all problem instances. [@cormen_introduction_2022 pp. 5]
 2. Computational problem
 3. Data structure
 4. Input – some value or set of values, which algorithm takes.